 Beginning in 2020, LouCity moved from Louisville Slugger Field to the new Lynn Family Stadium, a soccer-specific facility in the Butchertown neighborhood just east of downtown.
 It can accommodate 15,304 fans and will also be home to Racing Louisville FC, the organization's National Women's Soccer League franchise that starts play in 2021.

 Louisville City FC originally launched with the help of local architect Wayne Estopinal, a part-owner in Orlando City SC, a former USL member that moved up to MLS in 2015.
 The USL franchise shifted to Louisville, and James O’Connor, a native of Ireland and former Orlando City player, was hired as coach.
 John Neace currently serves as LouCity’s chairman, heading a local ownership group.

-In 2018, Louisville City FC became the first USL team in history by winning back-to-back championships.
-LouCity has been under the direction of head coach John Hackworth since Aug.
-2, 2018.
-With "Hack" and assistant Danny Cruz, Louisville City FC capped off an incredible end-of-season run with 10 straight wins, including a 1-0 win over Phoenix Rising FC in front of a beyond-sold out crowd of over 7,000 at Lynn Stadium on Thursday, November 8.
+In 2018, Louisville City FC became the first USL team in history to win consecutive championships.
+LouCity has been under the direction of head coach John Hackworth since August of that year..
+With "Hack" and assistant Danny Cruz, Louisville City FC capped off an incredible end-of-season run with 10 straight victories concluding in a 1-0 USL Cup Final win over Phoenix Rising FC.

 LouCity returned to the USL Championship's final in 2019, continuing the club's run of excellence.